gonzalezvictorjuan/gonzalezvictorjuan/frontend.md

-# Victor Gonzalez - Proyectos por Categoría 🧭
+# Victor Gonzalez - Projects by Category 🧭

-`El código es como la magia, pero funciona.`<br><em>Soy un desarrollador Web Full Stack orientado a JavaScript.
-Mi enfoque es técnico y minimalista: construir soluciones claras, eficientes y bien estructuradas.
-Apasionado por el aprendizaje continuo, la automatización y el diseño funcional.</em>
+`Code is like magic, but it works.`<br><em>Full Stack Web Developer specialized in JavaScript.
+I focus on creating professional, technical, and minimalist solutions that solve real problems.
+Always looking to improve, automate, and build.</em>

 <p align="center">